A Second Chance at Life

 The DGA Family

-Kylie is the founder of Don’t Go Astray – Helping Animals In Need.
-She has a lot of love for animals and has two gorgeous Red-Nosed American Staffy’s at home named Holly and Princess Leia.
+Kylie is the founder of Don’t Go Astray Inc. – Helping Animals In Need.
+She has a lot of love for animals and has two gorgeous Red-Nosed American Staffy’s named Holly and Princess Leia.
 Kylie has fostered many animals in her home whilst they are recovering and looking for their new furever homes.
 She is such a passionate and kind hearted person who goes above and beyond to help others.

 Te is a devoted animal lover who is mum to a horse Crispin and 2 dogs Luffy and Ruby (Staffy x Kelpies) one of which is a rescue.
 Te loves to go camping and travel around to as many places as she can- bringing her two dogs of course!
 Te was previously a nurse in an equine clinic and worked in the racing industry but is currently working in a small animal clinic.
 Te is a huge advocate for animal welfare meaning she is continually bringing home more animals to give them their second chance at life.
 Te believes in helping as many animals as possible after seeing just how much you can change an animals life by showing them love.
 Te fostered 12 animals in 2018 finding them their forever homes.
 Her goals are to travel around Australia helping more animals in need especially in remote areas and getting DGA recognised AUS wide and maybe even world wide!!!